 Vietnam is fast-paced with food-rich cities and wildly beautiful rice paddies; it’s tropical island beaches and warm welcomes.
 It’s a country with so much to see, it’s hard to keep away.
 One thing’s for sure: you need to see it to believe it!
-Read our ultimate guide to Vietnam for ideas on planning your next visit and what to expect from this incredible country…
+Read our ultimate Vietnam Travel Guide for ideas on planning your next visit and what to expect from this incredible country…

 Vietnam is in South East Asia, bordering with China, Laos & Cambodia.
 It’s a huge landmass but also skims along the coast towards the South China Sea, facing out towards Malaysia (Borneo), Indonesia and the Philippines.

 Before you go

 You may need a visa when travelling to Vietnam if you’re planning on visiting for longer than 15 days or intend on returning within 30 days.